-OPKO Health, Inc. [OPK] – A worthy Stock for long-term investors
+OPKO Health, Inc. [OPK] – A worthy stock for long-term investors

-OPKO Health, Inc. [NASDAQ: OPK] dipped by -12.43% on the last trading session, reaching $1.48 price per share at the time.
-OPKO Health, Inc. represents 594.74M in outstanding shares, while the company has a total market value of $1.01B with the latest information.
+OPKO Health, Inc. [NASDAQ: OPK] gained by 6.47% on the last trading session, reaching $1.81 price per share at the time.
+OPKO Health, Inc. represents 797.18M in outstanding shares, while the company has a total market value of $1.44B with the latest information.

 OPKO Health, Inc. [NASDAQ:OPK]: Analyst Rating and Earnings